-- Clear glass refers to a single pane of standard manufactured glass. - Low-emissivity glass (commonly known as low-e glass) has either a vacuum-deposited thin-film metal coating or a pyrolytic coating.
-As vacuum-deposited coatings are soft, for protection and longevity they must only be deployed inside an insulating glass cavity.
-Pyrolytic coatings are baked onto the surface in the factory while the glass is still hot to make it hard and durable.

-The key purpose of applying low-e coating is to control the impact of heat transmitted through the glass.
-Hence, depending upon the need (either to keep the heat out or trap the heat inside), the low-e coating glass of appropriate nature is used.
-The thermal values of low-e glass will differ depending on which surface within the glazed unit the coating is applied to.
-The location of the low-e coating shown in figure 7-2 is just one example-in double glazed units it could be applied to either cavity surface, or the interior surface of the glazing.
-For single glazing, it would be applied on the internal surface of the glazing.
-High transmission/low-e glass has a coating that allows daylight and solar heat gain to pass into the house, while reducing the amount of long wavelength infrared heat from escaping from the dwelling.
-This type of low-e is generally clear, and primarily of benefit in colder climates to capture maximum solar heat gain within the dwelling.

-Low transmission/low-e glass has a coating that allows daylight to pass into the house, while reflecting long wavelength infrared heat to reduce the amount of solar heat gain into the dwelling.
-This type of low-e is generally grey or tinted etc. and primarily of benefit in warmer climates to reduce solar heat gain from entering the dwelling.

-Figure 7-2 Low-emissivity coated glass to reduce solar heat gain

-- Obscure glass generally describes rolled glass with a pattern embedded into its surface.
-Patterns can vary, and are typically used as a form of decoration or for added privacy in bathrooms.
-(See Section 7.4.2) - Tinted glass has colouring additives included during manufacture.
+- Clear glass refers to a single pane of standard manufactured glass. - Obscure glass generally describes rolled glass with a pattern embedded into its surface.
+Patterns can vary and are typically used as a form of decoration or for added privacy in bathrooms.
+(See Section 8.4.2) - Tinted glass has colouring additives included during manufacture.
 It is available in various colours, usually bronze, grey, blue and green.
 The different colours provide different SHGCs.
+The tinting does not change the U-value of the glass as glass conductivity is unaffected by the presence of a pigment in the glass. - Low-emissivity glass (commonly known as low-e glass) has either a vacuum-deposited thin-film metal coating or a pyrolytic coating.
+As vacuum-deposited coatings are soft, for protection and longevity they must only be applied inside an insulating glass cavity.
+Pyrolytic coatings are baked onto the surface in the factory while the glass is still hot, to make it hard and durable. - The key purpose of applying low-e coating is to control the impact of heat transmitted through the glass.
+High transmission/low-e glass has a coating that allows daylight and solar heat gain to pass into the house, while reducing the amount of long wavelength infrared heat from escaping from the dwelling.
+This type of low-e is generally clear and mainly beneficial in colder climates to capture maximum solar heat gain within the dwelling. - Low transmission/low-e glass has a coating that allows daylight to pass into the house while reflecting long wavelength infrared heat to reduce the amount of solar heat gain into the dwelling.
+This type of low-e is generally grey or tinted and primarily of benefit in warmer climates to reduce solar heat gain from entering the dwelling. - The thermal values of low-e glass will differ depending on which surface within the glazed unit the coating is applied to.
+Figure 8-2 shows an example of low-e coating on the inside of the external pane of a double-glazed window but it could be applied to either surface inside the window cavity or to the interior surface of the glazing.
+For single-glazed units it would be applied on the internal surface of the glazing.

+Figure 8-2: Low-emissivity coated glass to reduce solar heat gain

-The tinting does not change the U value of the glass as glass conductivity is unaffected by the presence of a pigment in the glass. - Insulated glass units (IGUs), also known as double- or triple-glazed products, are the combination of two or three glazing panes sealed with a gap between the panes (Figure 7-3).
+• Insulated glass units (IGUs), also known as double- or triple-glazed products, are the combination of two or three glazing panes sealed with a gap between the panes (Figure 8-3).
 The performance of IGUs depends on the properties of each pane of glass, the width of the cavity, the seal type and the gas (air or argon) in the cavities between the glass layers.
 IGU cavities may be filled with air or an inert, low-conductivity gas such as argon or krypton.
 IGUs with argon-filled air gaps give the best performance as argon is a denser gas and reduces the heat loss by slowing down convection of air inside the air gap.
-Cavity thickness usually ranges from 6 mm to 18 mm.
-Wider cavities provide lower (better) U values, with 12 mm normally accepted as the preferred gap.
-Triple-glazed units have a better U value than double-glazed units because of the extra air gap and layer of glass, however they generally tend to have lower SHGC values.
+Cavity thickness usually ranges from 6mm to 18mm.
+Wider cavities provide lower (better) U-values, with 12mm normally accepted as the preferred gap.
+Triple-glazed units have a better U-value than double-glazed units because of the extra air gap and layer of glass, however they generally tend to have lower SHGC values.

-Figure 7-3 Comparison of composition between single, double and triple glazing
+Figure 8-3: Comparison of composition between single, double and triple glazing

-7.2.2 Frame material
+8.2.2 Frame material